tophat51/fobe-reborn/README.md

-# Fobe Website
+# Fobe: Reborn

-Official repo for everything related to the Fobe website.

-Everything commited to this project is for personal use.

-## ligma balls
+once i figure how to get this website to run, and figure out servers, this should work??